 - 32. The Applicant, with the assistance of the Proposal Trustee, has produced a 15-week cash flow statement (the "Cash Flow Statement") for the period July 11, 2024 to October 20, 2024. - 33.
-The Cash Flow Statement reflects the costs for the Applicant to operate its current locations and pay its professions advisors in relation to its restructuring process.

-34. The Cash Flow Statement is premised on the Applicant funding its own operations.
+The previous Cash Flow Statement reflects the costs for the Applicant to operate its current locations and pay its professions advisors in relation to its restructuring process. - 34.
+The Cash Flow Statement is premised on the Applicant funding its own operations.
+The Cash Flow has been reviewed by the Trustee.
+Accordingly, they may be subject to change.
+It will be further reviewed before there is an application for financing.